1xAhmed/rust_foundations/session 2 Threads & System Threads/README.md

-# rust_foundations

-## Rust learning in sessions

-## session 1 Basics to CLI App
-hello_world
-authentication
-login
-login_manager
-variables

 ## session 2 Threads & System Threads

+### What we Did in this session

-2.2 - Create Your First Thread
+2.2/ - Create Your First Thread
 2.3 - Spawning Threads with Parameters and Closures 2.4 - Returning Data from Threads
 2.5 - Dividing Workloads